 After scooping the acid into the water, pour a generous amount of water and mix.
 You can start with a gallon of water or two.
 Then mix thoroughly for about two minutes before putting it into a movie sprayer to spray all over your lawn.

-So, I can categorically say that no amount of humic acid, the concentration of humic acid, or the application rate of the acid will hurt your lawn.
+Categorically I’d say that no amount of Humic acid, the concentration of Humic acid, or the application rate of the acid will hurt your lawn.
 Instead, plants grow better and look healthier on the soil with more Humic acid.
 Your only main limitation is the amount of money you are comfortable spending on lawn applications.

 Now I’m not going to suggest you put down enormous amounts of this stuff on your lawn; it may not damage it but applying frequently at ridiculously high application rates is probably unnecessary.